 Linguistically speaking, Japanese nouns act as mass nouns (as opposed to count nouns), in that they remain unchanged regardless of number and require numerical classifiers to specify a particular amount.
 These classifiers are most often called "counters" in English, even though the English equivalent is typically called a "unit".
 English has a few mass nouns of its own, such as "equipment", "knowledge", and "water", so this is not an entirely unfamiliar concept.

 The exception is that pronouns referring to people will normally have an explicit plural (usually adding 達 (tachi) or 等 (ra) to the end) when referring to more than one person.
 This is one situation in which the distinction between one and several can make a big difference, particularly when referring to ideas, opinions, and feelings.
-The lack of a plural "you" in modern English ("y'all" doesn't quite count) is one of its larger failings in my opinion.
+The lack of a distinct plural "you" in modern English (unless you count "y'all" in some dialects) is one of its larger failings in my opinion.
 It's a shame that "ye" fell out of use...

 How formal, respectful, or polite your language is tends to matter more in Japanese than in English.
 Here are some formality indicators I use here and there on this site to give a rough idea of where terms fit on the spectrum.